Floristeady/HBM-schemas-001/README.md

 # HBM-schemas-001: CSV to JSON Converter for Screen Templates

+A Vibe Coding project for converting CSV files to standardized JSON screen templates.

 ## Project Overview

 This project is a specialized CSV to JSON converter designed for screen template generation.
 It transforms structured CSV data into a standardized JSON format that defines screen templates with their components, validations, and relationships.